ros2/rviz/docs/plugin_development.md

 * If your view controller should be able to track tf frames in a scene, derive from `rviz_common::FramePositionTrackingViewController`, which already contains convenience functionality for tracking target frames
 * If your custom view controller orbits a focal point, it might also be beneficial to derive from `rviz_default_plugins::OrbitViewController`

+### Writing a transformation library plugin

+- To write a transformer plugin, you must implement the `rviz_common::transformation::FrameTransformer` class (refer to the API documentation contained in the header file).
+- If for your plugin you also need extra functionality, or you want to offer direct access to some parts of the library itself, you can also implement a subclass of `rviz_common::transformation::TransformerLibraryConnector` (see, for example, `rviz_default_plugins::transformation::TFWrapper`).

 ## Overview of RViz API